 Flankers of various types serve in over a dozen nations as front-line equipment, and privately-owned examples have even turned up in the United States.
 All models and derivatives of the basic Flanker version have operated around the globe, and have taken part in several minor conflicts until 2022.
-The Russian invasion of Ukraine has seen widespread use of the platform by both antagonists.
+The Russian invasion of Ukraine has seen widespread use of the platform by both belligerents.

 Russia has employed the Flanker in two wars against Georgia, in 1992-93 and again in 2008.
-The Flanker has also been employed in the Syrian civil war, operated by Russian pilots in support of the Assad government in ground-attack roles, and patrolling the Syrian skies against incursions from Turkish military aircraft.
+The Flanker has also been employed in the Syrian Civil War, operated by Russian pilots in support of the Assad government in ground-attack roles, and patrolling the Syrian skies against incursions from Turkish military aircraft.